TaleLearnCode/terraform-azurerm-naming/examples/default/README.md

 - **location**: The Azure Region in which all resources will be created.

 - **environment**: The environment within the resources are being deployed to.
-Valid values are 'dev', 'qa', 'e2e', and 'prod'.

 >  Setting any of the following values will have no effect when the custom_name is set to anything but null: srv_comp_abbr, name_prefix, name_suffix, environment.